acschaefer/polex/README.md

 # Long-Term Urban Vehicle Localization Using Pole Landmarks Extracted from 3-D Lidar Scans

-> **NOTE**
->
-> In its current version, this repository is a preview.
-> We will publish the complete implementation of the localization system described in the paper "Long-Term Urban Vehicle Localization Using Pole Landmarks Extracted from 3-D Lidar Scans" if the paper is accepted.

-This repository contains the Python code that accompanies our paper ["Long-Term Urban Vehicle Localization Using Pole Landmarks Extracted from 3-D Lidar Scans"](https://www.ecmr2019.eu/) submitted to the [European Conference on Mobile Robots](https://www.ecmr2019.eu/).
+This repository contains the Python code that accompanies our paper ["Long-Term Urban Vehicle Localization Using Pole Landmarks Extracted from 3-D Lidar Scans"](http://ais.informatik.uni-freiburg.de/publications/papers/schaefer19ecmr.pdf) submitted to the [European Conference on Mobile Robots](https://www.ecmr2019.eu/).
 The implementation allows to

 * extract the parameters of pole-like objects from 3-D lidar scans,